Visa-L1.com

 Timing Your EB-1C Filing: Reading Your Company's Maturity Signals

 File EB-1C as early as possible or wait for the thickest file?
-Both extremes have costs.
-This article presents maturity indicators across four filing pillars, optimal filing windows on the 7-year L-1A timeline, and situations requiring schedule adjustments.
+Both extremes carry costs.
+This article presents a four-pillar maturity checklist for your business, identifies optimal filing windows on the 7-year L-1A timeline, and covers situations that force schedule adjustments.

 Timing Your EB-1C Filing: Reading Your Company's Maturity Signals

-When should you file EB-1C? — after how much money and how long, this is the third major strategic question in the roadmap, and the only one of the three that your family fully controls.
-This decision is squeezed between two opposing forces: the urgency to file as early as possible (the green card is the destination of the entire journey), and the fear of filing prematurely and getting denied (redoing everything from scratch wastes a whole year).
+When should you file EB-1C? — after "how much does it cost" and "how long does it take," this is the third major strategic question in your pathway, and the only one of the three where your family holds full decision-making power.
+This decision sits between two opposing forces: the urgency to file as soon as possible (the green card is the finish line of the entire journey), and the fear of filing too early and facing a denial (which means starting over and losing a whole year).

-The right answer is not a fixed timeline like year two or month eighteen — it's a state of your business: when all four filing pillars mature together.
-This article transforms that state into readable indicators, places it on the 7-year L-1A timeline to reveal optimal windows, and discusses real situations requiring schedule adjustments.
+The right answer is not a fixed timeline like year two or month eighteen — it is a state of your business: when all four filing pillars mature together.
+This article transforms that state into a readable checklist, places it on the 7-year L-1A timeline to reveal optimal windows, and discusses real situations that force schedule shifts.

 Two extremes and the cost of each

-Filing early — barely 12 months into doing business, a 3-4 person organization, thin numbers: you save a few months of waiting if lucky, but RFE and denial rates are high; one I-140 denial costs not just fees and a year, but leaves a case history that your next filing must overcome.
+Filing too early — barely 12 months of doing business, a 3-4 person organization, thin numbers: you save a few months of waiting if lucky, but the probability of RFE and denial is high; a single I-140 denial costs not just fees and a year, but leaves a case history that your next filing must overcome.

-Filing late — waiting for perfection: each additional quarter of waiting is another quarter off the 7-year L-1A clock, another extension cycle to complete (costing fees and carrying its own risks), and your family lives another year in visa status instead of green card status.
-Perfect is the enemy of very good — that principle holds entirely here.
+Filing too late — waiting for perfection: each additional quarter of waiting is another quarter of your 7-year L-1A clock running down, another extension cycle to complete (costing fees and carrying its own risks), and your family living another year under visa status instead of green card status.
+Perfect is the enemy of very good — this principle applies fully here.

-Pillar 1 indicator — Doing business: 12 months is the floor, 18 months is ideal
+Pillar 1 checklist — Doing business: 12 months is the floor, 18 months is ideal

-Hard indicator: at least 12 months of actual business operations counted from the first transaction (not the incorporation date).
-Soft indicator for a strong file: at least one complete annual business tax return already filed — the gold standard document for this pillar only appears on the tax cycle, and a file submitted right after tax season with fresh numbers is always thicker than one submitted mid-cycle.
+Hard indicator: at least 12 months of genuine business activity, counted from the first transaction (not the incorporation date).
+Soft indicator for a strong file: at least one complete annual tax return already filed — the king document of this pillar only appears on the tax cycle, and a file submitted right after tax season with fresh numbers is always thicker than one submitted mid-cycle.

-Add to this: revenue with trajectory (Q2 generally higher than Q1, or explainable seasonal patterns), and independent customers dominating the customer base.
-When all three lights are green, pillar one is ready.
+Add to this: revenue showing trajectory (each quarter generally higher than the previous, or explainable by seasonal patterns), and independent customers making up the overwhelming majority.
+When all three of these lights are green, pillar one is ready.

-Pillar 2 indicator — Organization: mature structure maintained for 2 quarters
+Pillar 2 checklist — Organization: mature structure held stable for 2 quarters

-Not just headcount — it's structure: you have 2-3 real middle management/supervisory positions actively running their own areas, and critically: that structure has been stable for at least two quarters.
-An organization restructured last month with new people still settling in is not ready to photograph for filing.
+Not just headcount — structure: you have 2-3 genuine middle-management or supervisory positions actively running their own areas, and critically: that structure has been stable for at least two quarters.
+An organization that just restructured last month, with new people still settling in, is not ready to photograph for filing.

-Subtle secondary indicator: the payroll records of middle management positions have run long enough to tell their own story (a manager with 9 months of continuous payroll is more convincing than three newly hired managers from last month), and meeting minutes have accumulated into a stack — traces that only time can create.
+Subtle secondary indicator: the payroll records for middle-management positions have run long enough to tell their own story (a manager with nine months of continuous payroll is more convincing than three newly hired managers from last month), and meeting minutes have accumulated into a stack — traces that only time can create.

-Pillars 3 and 4 indicators — Data alignment and parent company health
+Pillars 3 and 4 checklists — Numbers alignment and parent company health

-Pillar three is a cross-check: place your old business plan next to current reality — can discrepancies be told as honest stories with upward trajectory?
-Place numbers from different sources side by side — tax returns, payroll, reports, forms — do they match?
-This review should be done with your attorney 2-3 months before your intended filing date, leaving enough time to patch any discovered gaps.
+Pillar three is a cross-check: place your old business plan next to current reality — can discrepancies be told as an honest story with upward trajectory?
+Place numbers from different sources side by side — tax returns, payroll records, reports, forms — do they align?
+This audit should be done with your immigration attorney 2-3 months before your target filing date, leaving enough time to patch any gaps discovered.

-Pillar four is often forgotten until the last minute: the evidence package from your Vietnam company for the same period — financial reports, taxes, HR, and traces of remote management by the principal.
-If quarterly packaging has been maintained as a habit, this pillar is already green; if not, you need 1-2 months to gather before filing.
+Pillar four is often forgotten until the last minute: the evidence package from your parent company in your home country for the same period — financial reports, tax filings, personnel records, and traces of remote management direction.
+If quarterly documentation has been maintained as a habit, this pillar is already green; if not, you need 1-2 months to gather before filing.

 Placing on the timeline: optimal filing windows

-• Early window (months 14-18 after the branch's first transaction): for M&A files acquiring an operating business or branches growing faster than planned — if all four pillars mature early, file early, no reason to wait.
+• Early window (months 14-18 after the U.S. entity's first transaction): for M&A files acquiring an operating business or branches growing faster than planned — if all four pillars mature early, file early; there is no reason to wait.

-• Standard window (months 20-30, i.e., year two through early year three): the most common zone for new offices on track — two tax returns filed, organization has passed one successful L-1A extension (the natural draft of your I-140).
+• Standard window (months 20-30, roughly year two through early year three): the most common zone for new offices on track — two complete tax returns filed, organization has passed one successful L-1A extension (the natural draft of your I-140).

-• Business in a disruption period (major location change, loss of key customer, restructuring): postpone through that period — filing during disruption is choosing a bad angle for your photo.
+• Business entering turbulent period (major facility change, loss of key customer, restructuring): postpone through that period — filing during turmoil is choosing a bad camera angle.

-• 7-year clock under 2 years remaining: prioritize filing within the nearest acceptable window for all four pillars, with premium processing — at this point time is a hard constraint.
+• 7-year clock with less than 2 years remaining: prioritize filing within the nearest acceptable window for all four pillars, combined with premium processing — at this point time is a hard constraint.

-• Child approaching age 21: this milestone can flip your family's entire priority order — you need your attorney to calculate scenarios and a separate filing schedule from early on (separate article on family topics).
+• Child approaching age 21: this milestone can reverse your entire family's priority order — work with your attorney early to calculate options and a separate filing timeline (separate article on family considerations).

-• Intention to change capital structure or sell equity: hold off — any transaction touching parent company control rights must be reviewed first, because it can permanently close this category.
+• Plans to change capital structure or sell equity: pause — any transaction touching parent company control must be reviewed first, because it can permanently close this pathway.

-Principle summary: your filing schedule serves your file, not the other way around — and the best reader of maturity is someone who has monitored all four pillars quarterly rather than looking back only when wanting to file.
+Principle summary: the filing timeline serves your file, not the other way around — and the person best at reading maturity is the one who has monitored all four pillars quarterly rather than looking back when wanting to file.

 Disclaimer: this article is informational reference material, not legal or immigration advice.
-Visa-L1.com is a business consulting and operations firm, not a law firm; all L-1A and EB-1C legal documents are drafted and filed directly by US-licensed immigration attorneys.
-Government fees and USCIS policy may change; verify at the time of filing.
+Visa-L1.com is a business consulting and operations firm, not a law firm; all legal documents for L-1A and EB-1C are prepared and filed directly by U.S.-licensed immigration attorneys.
+Government fees and USCIS policy are subject to change; verify at the time of filing.

 Frequently asked questions